• Skip to primary navigation

 Vegan Oreo Cupcakes

-These vegan oreo cupcakes are moist and delicious with wonderful contrasts of texture between a crunchy oreo cookie base, rich chocolate cake and velvety smooth frosting!
+These vegan Oreo cupcakes are rich and moist with contrasts of texture between a crunchy Oreo base, rich chocolate cake and velvety frosting!

 Print Pin Rate